Why Rallyvite Rocks Fun Things to Do Organize

 Sauvie Island Wildlife Area Headquarters serves as the gateway to one of Oregon's largest and most diverse wildlife refuges.
 Located just 20 minutes from downtown Portland, this 12,000-acre expanse offers an exceptional natural escape where visitors can immerse themselves in wetlands, forests, and open fields that support a rich variety of flora and fauna.
 The headquarters is strategically situated on NW Sauvie Island Road, providing easy access to the area’s trails, birdwatching spots, and fishing locations.
 This wildlife area is renowned for hosting over 275 species of birds, including waterfowl, swans, herons, sandhill cranes, and bald eagles, alongside a robust population of mammals, reptiles, and fish.
 The habitat is carefully preserved to protect these species, ensuring a serene and authentic experience in nature.
 Visitors can meet up with friends and enjoy activities like hunting during permitted seasons, fishing, photography, or simply exploring the diverse ecosystems.
 While facilities at the headquarters and throughout the wildlife area are limited — with primitive restrooms and no drinking water — nearby Howell Territorial Park offers picnic areas and restrooms for added convenience.
 This natural sanctuary balances active wildlife management with public enjoyment, making it an ideal place for friends who appreciate outdoor adventure and conservation.

-Here's what people think of Sauvie Island Wildlife Area - Headquarters
+What people think of Sauvie Island Wildlife Area - Headquarters, based on reviews

 As of recent, Sauvie Island Wildlife Area - Headquarters holds a 4.6-star rating based on 56 reviews.